Shiana410/nextjs-dashboard/Readme.md

 >> There are a couple of benefits of implementing search with URL params:
 >> + Bookmarkable and Shareable URLs: Since the search parameters are in the URL, users can bookmark the current state of the application, including their search queries and filters, for future reference or sharing.
 >> + Server-Side Rendering and Initial Load: URL parameters can be directly consumed on the server to render the initial state, making it easier to handle server rendering.
->> + Analytics and Tracking: Having search queries and filters directly in the URL makes it easier to track user behavior without requiring additional client-side logic.
+>> + Analytics and Tracking: Having search queries and filters directly in the URL makes it easier to track user behaviour without requiring additional client-side logic.
 >>
 > #### Adding the search functionality
 >> These are the Next.js client hooks that you'll use to implement the search functionality:
 >> + ```useSearchParams```- Allows you to access the parameters of the current URL.
 For example, the search params for this URL ```/dashboard/invoices?page=1&query=pending``` would look like this: {```page: '1', query: 'pending'}```.
 >> + ```usePathname``` - Lets you read the current URL's pathname.
 For example, for the route ```/dashboard/invoices```, ```usePathname``` would return ```'/dashboard/invoices'```.
->> + ```useRouter``` - Enables navigation between routes within client components programmatically.
+>> + ```useRouter``` - Enables programmatically navigation between routes within client components.
 There are multiple methods you can use.
->> Implementation steps:
+>> ##### Implementation steps:
 >>> ##### 1.
 Capture the user's input
 >>>> Create a new handleSearch function, and add an onChange listener to the <input> element. onChange will invoke handleSearch whenever the input value changes.
 >>>>